Getting Started with Open Source Contributions

 Thank you!

 I hope you enjoyed the talk.
-You can follow my work on the following platforms:
+You can follow my work on the these platforms:

 Please visit https://stefaniemolin.com/feedback to provide your feedback on this session.